catamphetamine/webpack-isomorphic-tools/README.md

 What does `.populate()` method do?
 It adds a couple of Webpack plugins to the end of the `plugins` list.
 The first one outputs some green info to the console when in development mode.
 The second one parses webpack "stats" to extract, for example, the real file paths for your assets (or it can do whatever you need it to do using [extension points](#configuration)).

 `webpack_isomorphic_tools` populator has an optional feature of adding module loaders to your webpack configuration.
 Why might it come in handy?
 The reason is that it knows how to generate a suitable `test` property of the loader (provided a file extension or a list of extensions).
-You can view it like a small bonus feature.
+You can view it as a small bonus feature.
 In this particular example we're taking use of this feature by not specifying image loader in the existing webpack configuration: it will be created automatically during `.populate()` method call because we provided the `loader` parameter for the images asset type in `webpack-isomorphic-tools` configuration.

 ### webpack-isomorphic-tools.js